exercism/csharp/exercises/concept/dictionaries/.docs/instructions.md

 // 44 => "United Kingdom"
 ```

-### 4. Add a country to an dxisting dictionary
+### 4. Add a country to an existing dictionary

-Add "United Kindom" with a dialing code of 44 to the dictionary created in task 2:
+Add "United Kingdom" with a dialing code of 44 to the dictionary created in task 2:

 ```csharp
 DialingCodes.AddCountryToExistingDictionary(DialingCodes.GetExistingDictionary(),